Kyoto, Japan | DIY Travel Guide

 To get to Nishiki Market from Fushimi Inari Taisha, go to Fushimi Inari Station and take the Keihan Main Line to Gion-Shijo Station.
 From Gion-Shijo Station, walk for around 10 minutes to Nishiki Market.

-TOKYO, JAPAN BUDGET AND ITINERARY
+KYOTO, JAPAN BUDGET AND ITINERARY

 IMPORTANT THINGS TO CONSIDER WHEN VISITING KYOTO, JAPAN